The slang of Tokyo’s underbelly (Argots, Part 4/ Taishō, Part 4)

 Just as Silverberg did, Cockney argots are frequently referenced in connection with that of Taishō Tokyo.
 In particular, though lacking the global reach of rhyming slang, the spread and continued use of the Japanese cryptolect were otherwise similar.
 Itō Junko, et al. tell us:²

 An argot […] known as zuuja-go, ‘jazz language, jazzese’, is widely used in Japanese jazz circles, from where it has spread to wider parts of the entertainment industry […].

-That’s right, like Takurazuka it has somehow survived from Taishō to now.
-The name zūja-go itself uses the argot term for “jazz”, as I’ll explain later, plus Japanese for “language”, (語, go).
+That’s right, like Takurazuka, it has somehow survived from Taishō to now.
+The name zūja-go itself uses the argot term for “jazz”, as I’ll explain later, plus the Japanese for “language”, (語, go).
 Certainly terms for musical instruments and other elements of the jazz scene are central to the argot, but the inclusion in the lexicon of terms for things like karaoke and personal computer attest to its modern usage.
 The scholarly article continues, discussing how zūja-go works:³

 The essence of the argot formation can be understood as analyzing words in two parts and switching their order […] The point of [zūja-go], the “fun of the game,” lies in a characteristic distortion of the input through reversal and further modifications.